Cultural Wedding Invitation Guide: Etiquette & Design - Cheese Wedding Cake Shop

 You can choose between digital or printed invitations based on your cultural preferences, but ensure the format aligns with both families’ expectations.

-- Structure the invitation order following cultural hierarchy when listing family members.
+• Structure the invitation order according to the cultural hierarchy when listing family members.

 Remember to maintain consistency across all wedding correspondence, from save-the-dates to thank-you notes.
-If you're using a wedding website, ensure it reflects the same cultural sensitivity as your invitations.
+Thank-you cards are an essential part of your wedding stationery suite, allowing you to show your guests appreciation after the celebration.
+If you’re using a wedding website, ensure it reflects the same cultural sensitivity as your invitations.
+For an inside look at how a professional helps manage every detail, discover a day in the life of a wedding coordinator.

-Consider creating a separate details card explaining any cultural ceremonies or customs that guests should be aware of, helping them participate fully in your celebration while showing appropriate respect for traditions.
+Consider creating a separate details card outlining any cultural ceremonies or customs that guests should be aware of, so they can participate fully in your celebration while showing appropriate respect for traditions.

 Wedding Suite Components